torproject/lego/README.md

 The lektor-scss plugin requires the dart sass compiler to be in your `PATH`.
 The sass binary installed by npm will not be able to build our SCSS, since we use the `math.div` function which is only available in the dart sass compiler.

 If you need to install the dart sass compiler, the lego wiki has [a helper script](https://gitlab.torproject.org/tpo/web/team/-/wikis/documentation/How-to-edit-css#installing-the-sass-compiler) to install it for you.
 Just be sure to add `$HOME/bin` to your `PATH` variable!

-**NOTE**: like lektor-i18n, the lektor-scss plugin requires you to build a lektor site at least twice, or lektor won't be able to resolve the `bootstrap-*.css` asseturl.

 ## License